 All Rights Reserved.

-©Copyright by MELISSA NARUM 2017

-All Rights Reserved.

 Acknowledgements

 First and foremost, I want to thank Morgan McCoy.
 Her enthusiasm and excitement for research came at the perfect time.
 She was a pivotal helper in the lab.
 Getting to see her build her confidence in the lab was inspirational and I hope she continues to pursue research throughout her college career.